JuliaGraphics/Gtk.jl/doc/more_signals.md

 #### `@guarded`

-The "simple" callback interface includes protections against corrupting Gtk state from errors, but this `cfunction`-based approach does not.
+The "simple" callback interface includes protections against corrupting Gtk state from errors, but this `@cfunction`-based approach does not.
 Consequently, you may wish to use `@guarded` when writing these functions. ([Canvas](../README.md#canvases) draw functions and mouse event-handling are called through this interface, which is why